 Please have your guidance/college counselor submit an official copy of your transcript.

 The College Entrance Examinations are a second and somewhat different test of your abilities.
 Stevens requires the Scholastic Aptitude Test (SAT I) or the American College Test (ACT).

-If you are pursuing the Accelerated Pre-Medicine program, you must score a minimum of 1400 on the SAT I in one sitting plus take the SAT Subject Test in mathematics level I or level II, biology, and chemistry.
+If you are pursuing the Accelerated Pre-Medicine Program, you must score a minimum of 1400 on the SAT I in one sitting and take the SAT Subject Test in mathematics level I or level II, biology, and chemistry.
 All Accelerated Pre-Law applicants must take two SAT Subject Tests of your choice.

 We encourage you to begin taking these exams in your junior year of high school.
 If you are not applying as an Early Decision candidate we recommend that you take all exams by December of your senior year so we can evaluate your scores in a timely manner.
 Please keep in mind that the Admissions Committee looks at the highest score in the Critical Reading and Math section of the SAT I to compute a total score.

 For complete information and registration forms of all tests, see your guidance/college counselor or contact the Educational Testing Service (SAT), Princeton, NJ, 08540, www.sat.org, or the American College Testing Program (ACT), Iowa City, IA, 52243, www.act.org.